Menu

 • Patient’s pre-existing conditions: The presence of any pre-existing health conditions in the patient can affect the settlement, as the defense may argue that these conditions contributed to the harm suffered.

-• Quality of legal representation: The quality and experience of the legal representation can play a crucial role in the settlement outcome.
+• Quality of legal representation: The quality and experience of the legal representation can play a key role in the settlement outcome.
 Skilled attorneys, like those at Zambri, Regan & Long PLLC, can help maximize the settlement amount.

 • Insurance policy limits: The limits of the healthcare provider’s malpractice insurance policy can also impact the settlement amount, as there may be a maximum amount that can be awarded.